emqx/emqx-docs/en_US/data-integration/data-bridge-pgsql.md

 Ingesting MQTT data into PostgreSQL works as follows:

-1. **Message publication and reception**: Industrial IoT devices establish successful connections to EMQX through the MQTT protocol and publish real-time MQTT data from machines, sensors, and product lines based on their operational states, readings, or triggered events to EMQX.
+- **IoT devices connect to EMQX**: After IoT devices are successfully connected through the MQTT protocol, online events will be triggered.
+The events include information such as device ID, source IP address, and other attributes.
+- **Message publication and reception**: The devices publish telemetry and status data to specific topics.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
-2. **Message data processing:** When a message arrives, it passes through the rule engine and is then processed by the rule defined in EMQX.
-The rules, based on predefined criteria, determine which messages need to be routed to PostgreSQL.
-If any rules specify payload transformations, those transformations are applied, such as converting data formats, filtering out specific information, or enriching the payload with additional context.
+- **Rule Engine Processing Messages**: With the built-in rules engine, messages and events from specific sources can be processed based on topic matching.
+The rules engine matches the corresponding rules and processes messages and events, such as converting data formats, filtering out specific information, or enriching messages with contextual information.
-3. **Data ingestion into PostgreSQL**: Once the rule engine identifies a message for PostgreSQL storage, it triggers an action of forwarding the messages to PostgreSQL.
-Processed data will be seamlessly written into the collection of the PostgreSQL database.
+- **Write to PostgreSQL**: The rule triggers the writing of messages to PostgreSQL.
+With the help of SQL templates, users can extract data from the rule processing results to construct SQL and send it to PostgreSQL for execution, so that specific fields of the message can be written or updated into the corresponding tables and columns of the database.

-4. **Data Storage and Utilization**: With the data now stored in PostgreSQL, businesses can harness its querying power for various use cases.
-For instance, in logistics and supply chain management fields, data from IoT devices such as GPS trackers, temperature sensors, and inventory management systems can be monitored and analyzed for real-time tracking, route optimization, demand forecasting, and efficient inventory management.
+After the event and message data are written to PostgreSQL, you can connect to PostgreSQL to read the data for flexible application development, such as:

+- Connect to visualization tools, such as Grafana, to generate charts based on data and show data changes.
+- Connect to the device management system, view the device list and status, detect abnormal device behavior, and eliminate potential problems in a timely manner.

 ## Features and Benefits

-The data integration with PostgreSQL offers a range of features and benefits tailored to ensure efficient data transmission, storage, and utilization:
+PostgreSQL is a popular open-source relational database with a rich set of features.
+The data integration with PostgreSQL can bring the following features and advantages to your business:

-- **Real-time Data Streaming**: EMQX is built for handling real-time data streams, ensuring efficient and reliable data transmission from source systems to PostgreSQL.
-It enables organizations to capture and analyze data in real-time, making it ideal for use cases requiring immediate insights and actions.
-- **High Performance and Scalability**: EMQX's distributed architecture and PostgreSQL's columnar storage format enable seamless scalability as data volumes increase.
-This ensures consistent performance and responsiveness, even with large datasets.
-- **Flexibility in Data Transformation:** EMQX provides a powerful SQL-based Rule Engine, allowing organizations to pre-process data before storing it in PostgreSQL.
-It supports various data transformation mechanisms, such as filtering, routing, aggregation, and enrichment, enabling organizations to shape the data according to their needs.
-- **Easy Deployment and Management:** EMQX provides a user-friendly interface for configuring data sources, pre-processing data rules, and PostgreSQL storage settings.
-This simplifies the setup and ongoing management of the data integration process.
-- **Advanced Analytics:** PostgreSQL's powerful SQL-based query language and support for complex analytical functions empower users to gain valuable insights from IoT data, enabling predictive analytics, anomaly detection, and more.
+- **Flexible Event Handling**: Through the EMQX rules engine, PostgreSQL can handle device lifecycle events, greatly facilitating the development of various management and monitoring tasks required for implementing IoT applications.
+By analyzing event data, you can promptly detect device failures, abnormal behavior, or trend changes to take appropriate measures.
+- **Message Transformation**: Messages can undergo extensive processing and transformation through EMQX rules before being written to PostgreSQL, making storage and usage more convenient.
+- **Flexible Data Operations**: With SQL templates provided by PostgreSQL data bridging, it's easy to write or update data from specific fields to the corresponding tables and columns in the PostgreSQL database, enabling flexible data storage and management.
+- **Integration of Business Processes**: PostgreSQL data bridging allows you to integrate device data with PostgreSQL's rich ecosystem applications, facilitating integration with systems like ERP, CRM, or other custom business systems to achieve advanced business processes and automation.
+- **将物联网与 GIS 技术结合**：PostgreSQL 提供了 GIS 数据存储和查询能力，支持地理空间索引、地理围栏和提醒、实时位置追踪以及地理数据处理等功能，结合 EMQX 可靠的消息传输能力，能够高效处理和分析来自移动设备例如车辆的地理位置信息，实现实时监控、智能决策和业务优化。
+- **Runtime Metrics**: Support for viewing runtime metrics of each data bridge, such as total message count, success/failure counts, current rates, and more.

+Through flexible event handling, extensive message transformation, flexible data operations, and real-time monitoring and analysis capabilities, you can build efficient, reliable, and scalable IoT applications, benefiting your business decisions and optimizations.

 ## Before You Start